All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Eden Health is an online telehealth clinic specializing in compounded GLP-1 receptor agonist medications for weight loss.
 The company connects patients with licensed physicians who evaluate medical histories, prescribe compounded semaglutide or tirzepatide, and manage treatment remotely.

-The platform does not prescribe brand-name medications like Ozempic, Wegovy, or Mounjaro.
-Instead, it works with compounding pharmacies that create custom formulations using the same active ingredients.
+The platform doesn't prescribe brand-name medications like Ozempic, Wegovy, or Mounjaro.
+Instead, it works with compounding pharmacies that create custom formulations using compounded formulations.

 How We Evaluate Legitimacy